mongoose-os-apps/shelly-homekit/README.md

 ## Setup

  * First, set a HAP setup code.
 Pick any code.

-Note that some obvious combinations like 111-11-111 are explicitly disallowed by Apple and will not be accepted.
+   * Some obvious combinations like 111-11-111 are explicitly disallowed by Apple and will not be accepted.

+   * Note that code is not stored on the device in plain text and it is not possible what the current setting is.

  * Provision WiFi station (if not yet).